-Furthermore, in order to investigate the performance of earlier discussed distribution protection application, the developed IEC 61850 based devices are: 1) MU playback; and 2) Protection & Control (P&C) IED.
-The merging unit playback communicates the IEC 61850 sampled value messages (which include current/voltage signals obtained from PSCAD/EMTDC simulation) to the P&C IED.
-The P&C IED implements inverse over-current protection functions.
-In case of short-circuit fault condition on the component to be protected (i.e. distribution feeder in this case) by protection IED, the protection IED issues a trip command to circuit breaker using IEC 61850 GOOSE message.
+Furthermore, in order to investigate the performance of earlier discussed distribution protection application, the developed IEC 61850-based devices are: 1) MU playback and 2) protection and control (P&C) IED.
+The MU playback communicates the IEC 61850 sampled value messages (which include current/ voltage signals obtained from PSCAD/EMTDC simulation) to the P&C IED.
+The P&C IED implements inverse overcurrent protection functions.
+In the case of short-circuit fault condition on the component to be protected (i.e., distribution feeder in this case) by protection IED, the protection IED issues a trip command to the circuit breaker using an IEC 61850 GOOSE message.
 Upon receiving IEC 61850 GOOSE, the MU calculates total protection time by subtracting GOOSE receiving time with sending time of SV message which corresponds to the fault inception time.
 Detailed functionalities of these four prototypes of IEC 61850 devices are described below: